svof/svof/Developer_readme.md

 </details>

+## How to update madness status of an affliction
+1. update the dict entry for the affliction to account for madness - check every balance
+1. update madness_affs table in empty cures on **svo (setup, misc, empty, funnies, dor) > Empty cure handling**.

 ## How to add a new defence
 1. add it in **svo (actions dictionary)** in the dict table, with the appropriate functions and defup/keepup logic.